 The Senior TA is supervised by a faculty member but has the freedom to shape many aspects of the GTPD program, including both the frequency and content of the ongoing seminars.
 The Senior TA is a key position for the Peer-Mentor model, and fosters a different culture than if these tasks were led solely by a faculty member.
 Experienced and interested graduate students apply for the position of Senior TA, and the supervising faculty and current Senior TA choose the best candidate.
 Typically, this is a graduate student who has been successful as a recitation leader for multiple semesters, has leadership qualities, and is likely interested in an academic position involving higher levels of teaching (in addition to research).
 Once the new Senior TA has been identified, he or she assists the current Senior TA as a way of being trained for this position.
-Thus, every year there is a Senior TA and a Senior TA in training who work together.
-The Senior TA has no other TA responsibilities outside of his or her role as Senior TA, but the Senior TA in training has full TA responsibilities in addition to training to be the Senior TA.
+Thus, every year there is a Senior TA and a Senior TA, but the Senior TA in training has full TA responsibilities in addition to training to be the Senior TA.